 Nobody likes finding out that their data is being used without their knowledge or consent.
 This includes your employees.
 A recent article in Fleet Owner Magazine describes what not do when introducing GPS tracking:

 “Some fleet owners and managers are concerned about employees reacting negatively to tracking their vehicles, so they start using the system without introducing the technology to drivers and then surprise them by using the data during coaching …it is strongly advised to discuss plans to use GPS tracking with drivers before using the data.”

 The Right Way to Introduce GPS Tracking

-2. Let your employees know what they—as well as your business—stand to gain by implementing tracking.
+- Let your employees know what they — and your business — stand to gain by implementing tracking.

 - What the business will gain: “When there is a technology available to help solve difficult business challenges, help perform jobs more efficiently, and increase revenue, why would it not be used?” – Fleet Owner

 - What’s in it for them: “Let your drivers know how GPS tracking can help make their jobs easier, safer and could even keep them out of trouble.
 Some paperwork requirements, like manually tracking mileage, could no longer be their responsibility.
 You’ll also be able to send help to their GPS location in an emergency.
 Plus, if they’re falsely accused of being late or driving recklessly, you’ll be able to stick up for them.” –Verizon Connect

 - Create clear driver policies for when and where GPS tracking will be used.
 Share your policy with your employees before you start using their data